A special made ultrasonic cleaning solution for electronic boards and assemblies.

 Typical cleaning duration for this mixture is from 3-15 mins with a max cycle of 30 minutes.

 Rinse cleaned objects with an alcohol bath or wipes after use to remove excess water.

 This can be used by anyone who has a need for it.
 From hobbyists to high grade professionals.

 This is a Quart of SRA TruPower #35 Aqueous Saponifier.

-For best results use a 5-10% concentration of solution at a temperature of 120-150 F. Works best in an Ultrasonic Cleaner.
+For best results when using on larger PCB boards or multiple boards use a 5-10% concentration of solution at a temperature of 120-150 F. Works best in an Ultrasonic Cleaner.
 SRA TruPower #35 was formulated for the 21st century cleaning of electronic assemblies with surface mount and mixed technologies.

 This is a concentrated detergent/saponifier formulated for the efficient removal of rosin soldering flux residues and other soldering contaminates from printed circuit boards, components, and other electronic assemblies.
 In a conveyorized in-line aqueous cleaning machine or soak tank cleaning system the SRA TruPower #35 will provide excellent cleaning of assemblies, even to the highest ionic standards set forth by the electronics industry.

 DIRECTIONS This was formulated to be versatile in its application techniques.

 It can be used with conveyorized cleaning-equipment; soak tanks; and modified dishwasher/batch-cleaning units.
 For soak cleaning, a simple soak or dip tank can be used to remove any rosin or resin flux residues.